vartikasingh/expertiza/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------
 E3: Enhancements to Suggest and Approve

-https://trello.com/card/board/e3-enhancements-to-suggest-and-approve/4e97910a88107fb718001fd1/4e979b7f88107fb718025fed
+Please refer to the checklist at this Trello link for the details about the files modified with regard to this feature: https://trello.com/card/board/e3-enhancements-to-suggest-and-approve/4e97910a88107fb718001fd1/4e979b7f88107fb718025fed

 Checklist:

 	--	All topics on the sign-up sheet not just the student suggested ones should have a description.